yegor256/blog/static/talks.md

 [slides](http://www.slideshare.net/YegorBugayenko/chat-bot-architecture),
 [photos](https://www.facebook.com/yegor256/posts/10209692585621352),
 [video](https://www.youtube.com/watch?v=7yTIWFZrXpg).
 Almost everything was done perfectly at this event.
-There were over 500 attendees and just two tracks (when I was speaking).
-The venue was very comfortable, modern and located in a walking distance from the center.
+There were more than 500 attendees and just two tracks (when I was speaking).
+The venue was very comfortable, modern, and located within walking distance from the center.
 All the logistics were done perfectly, the food was of high quality, the team was personally there and in permanent contact with speakers.
-It's asolutely a must to be there again.
+It's absolutely a must to be there again.

 <div class="talk-event"/>